How we help

 Our dedicated Hospice at Home team is made up of highly-trained nursing staff and healthcare assistants and supported by therapists, physiotherapists and counsellors.

-As with our short breaks, access to Hospice at Home support is based on an assessment of the child’s medical condition and the stability of the child and family at that time.
+As with our respite, access to Hospice at Home support is based on an assessment of the child’s medical condition and the stability of the child and family at that time.
 Eligibility can change as the child’s condition progresses, circumstances change or if the child is approaching end of life.

 The team make over 500 hours of visits each month to families homes across London and Surrey, enabling parents to spend time with their other children, do the shopping, see friends or just have a break.